-The TrustBox Signature is designed to be embedded in your email signature, and allows you to include your current TrustScore in all the emails you send.
+The TrustBox Signature is designed to be embedded in your email signature, and allows you to include your current TrustScore/Star Rating in all the emails you send.

-Trustpilot Labs is an experimental platform that gives Trustpilot customers free access to our new prototypes.
+Trustpilot Labs is an experimental area of our platform that gives Trustpilot customers free access to our new prototypes.

-Trustpilot Support Center is a website that hosts useful information about Trustpilot in seven different languages.
-Businesses and reviewers can find how-to guides and helpful articles about our products, platform, processes and guidelines.
+Trustpilot Support Center is Trustpilot's central knowledge and documentation source.
+Regularly updated, it can be found at support.trustpilot.com and is available in eight languages.
+Businesses and reviewers can use it to find how-to guides and helpful articles about our products, platform, processes and guidelines.

-The TrustScore is a measure of customer satisfaction based on the service reviews you collect on Trustpilot.
+The TrustScore is a measure of customer satisfaction based on the service reviews a company collects on Trustpilot.
 The TrustScore formula uses a Bayesian average and takes many factors into account, such as the number of reviews, the age of the reviews and the star rating of each review.

 Note: Some of these services are only available to paying Trustpilot subscribers.